JampaUchoa/jampa.dev/_posts/why-when-and-how-to-hire-junior-software-engineers.md

 ### Take Homes

-For senior engineers, proposing to take home tests is the quickest way to kill your hiring pipeline, they generally won't have time to do mundane tasks outside of their work, but in my experience juniors are motivated and up for the challenge.
+For senior engineers, doing take-home exercises is the quickest way to kill your hiring pipeline, they generally won't have time to do mundane tasks outside of their work, but in my experience juniors are motivated and up for the challenge.

-A good way to avoid people dropping out of the pipeline is announcing before proposing that feedback will be given for completed assignments, most people give up on doing take-homes because they don't receive feedback.
+A good way to avoid people dropping out of the pipeline is announcing before proposing that feedback will be given for completed assignments, most people give up on doing take-homes because they don't receive feedback, or they get ghosted.

-A take-home also allows the opportunity for developing skills, first junior I hired his Android project was above and beyond other candidates, we asked how many years he had with Android and he said that all he knew was the 4 hours of tutorials he read for doing the test, this was a great positive signal.
+A take-home also allows the opportunity for developing skills, first junior I hired submitted his Android project that was above and beyond other candidates.
+We asked how many years he had had with Android and he said that his knowledge was the 4 hours of tutorials he watched while doing the test, this was a great positive signal.

 Some examples of take-home tests: